Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Croatia.

-The Morakniv Mora 2000 is a 4.3-inch fixed-blade knife featuring a 0.10-inch thick recycled Swedish stainless steel blade known for exceptional strength and edge retention.
-Its ergonomic polymer handle offers a high-friction grip with a finger guard for safety in all weather conditions.
-The ambidextrous polymer sheath with a vegetable-tanned leather strap ensures versatile carry options.
-Weighing only 5 ounces, this knife is lightweight yet durable, making it ideal for camping, hiking, fishing, and survival tasks.
-Manufactured in Mora, Sweden since 1891, it combines heritage craftsmanship with modern performance, trusted by professionals worldwide.
+The Mora 2000 is a 4.3-inch fixed-blade knife crafted from recycled Swedish stainless steel, featuring a 0.10-inch thick blade for superior strength and edge retention.
+Its ergonomic olive green polymer handle offers a secure, high-friction grip with a finger guard for safety in all conditions.
+The ambidextrous polymer sheath includes a vegetable-tanned leather belt strap, making it versatile for right- or left-handed users.
+Weighing only 5 ounces, this knife is lightweight yet durable, ideal for camping, hiking, fishing, and survival tasks.
+With a legacy dating back to 1891, Mora knives combine expert craftsmanship with practical design, earning a 4.8-star rating from nearly 800 users worldwide.

 | ASIN | B000NJSCH6 |